FindMySchool LogoFindMySchool

 The school maintains dedicated ensembles including the Funky Singers, Funky Ensemble, and Funky Choir, providing progressive experience for pupils in Years 2–6.
 Individual piano tuition is available weekly (currently wait-listed due to demand).
 The school funds music lessons for disadvantaged pupils through the Pupil Premium grant and partners with Camden Music Service to offer instrumental learning.
 Music is taught as a discrete subject to all pupils, and performances occur regularly throughout the year.

-Hampstead Parochial is heavily oversubscribed: 231 applications for 30 places in 2024.
-Families living closer than 0.399 miles and meeting foundation criteria (or living close for open places) should apply.
-Families living further away are unlikely to be offered a place.
-Distance eligibility shifts annually; parents should confirm current distance thresholds with Camden Local Authority or verify directly on the school's admissions page before applying.
+Hampstead Parochial is often heavily oversubscribed.
+Families meeting foundation criteria, or living close for open places, may still wish to apply, but distance eligibility shifts annually.
+Parents should confirm current distance thresholds with Camden Local Authority or verify directly on the school's admissions page before applying.

 The school welcomes pupils of all abilities and operates a SEND provision with a specialist SENCO on staff four days weekly.
 The school coordinates support from external professionals (Educational Psychologists, Speech and Language Therapists, Occupational Therapists) and delivers intervention primarily within the classroom.
 The school can support mild to moderate needs across cognitive, social, emotional, and communication domains.
 For children with complex needs, the school works with parents and the Local Authority to determine whether mainstream placement is appropriate.
 Parents with specific concerns should contact the school directly.